Douglas Carnegie

 Lieutenant-Colonel The Honourable Douglas George Carnegie (4 January 1870 – 27 February 1937) was a British politician who was Conservative Member of Parliament for Winchester from 1916 to 1918.

 Early life

 He was the son of Lieutenant-Colonel George Carnegie, 9th Earl of Northesk and Elizabeth Georgina Frances Elliot.

 Career

-Carnegie was commissioned into the 3rd (Militia) Battalion, Gloucestershire Regiment in 1888.
+Carnegie was commissioned into the 3rd Battalion (Royal South Gloucestershire Militia), Gloucestershire Regiment, in 1888.
 He resigned his commission as a major in 1905.
 From 1917 to 1918 he served with the Labour Corps and was promoted lieutenant-colonel.

 From 1916 to 1918, he served as a Conservative Member of Parliament for Winchester.

 Personal life

 He married Margaret Jean Johnstone-Douglas, daughter of Arthur Henry Johnstone-Douglas and Jane Maitland Stewart, on 26 April 1894.
 Together, they lived at Fair Oak, Rogate, Sussex, and had four children: